Source code for colour.io.luts.lut

 dimensions

-*LUT* dimensions, typically, 1 for a 1D *LUT*, 2 for a 3x1D *LUT* and 3
+*LUT* dimensionality: typically 1 for a 1D *LUT*, 2 for a 3x1D *LUT*,

 domain

-*LUT* domain, also used to define the instantiation time default table
+*LUT* input domain boundaries, also used to define the instantiation

 size